sroo9030/Tasti_portfolio_project/README.md

 # Tasti - Recipe Sharing Platform

 **Tasti** is a web application designed for food enthusiasts to share, explore, and comment on various recipes.
-Whether you're a home cook or a professional chef, Tasti offers a platform to share your unique culinary creations with others and discover new recipes from around the world.
+Whether you're a home cook or a professional chef, Tasti offers a platform to share your unique culinary creations with others and discover new recipes from around the world. a life demo can be seen at: https://tasti.mobashir.tech/

 ## Features